-Minnesota courts chief asks state lawmakers to intervene to help postpone functions
+Minnesota courts chief postpones all new trials until late April

 “My concern, obviously, is trying to seat jurors in a time of a pandemic when they’re going to be more worried about their own personal health and not be able to concentrate on the facts put forth before them,” Ward has said.

-The state’s public defenders have led the charge in encouraging faster, broader response from the state courts and criminal justice partners, including the release of nonviolent jail inmates.
-Some county attorneys are examining lists of inmates who could qualify for lower bail or release on their own recognizance at no financial cost.
-Hennepin County Attorney Mike Freeman has said “a bunch” of the approximately 80 inmates his office is reviewing could be released starting this week.

-“This is like 1918 all over again,” Ramsey County Chief Public Defender Jim Fleming has said, referring to a historic flu pandemic. “[Jurors] are worried about catching this virus.
-Is that going to be an attentive jury?”

-Attorneys and judges in Hennepin County have already adopted the informal practice of continuing criminal cases far into the future as they faced the uncertainty of how the coronavirus would impact the state’s courts.
+Attorneys and judges in Hennepin County have already adopted the informal practice of continuing criminal cases as they faced the uncertainty of how the coronavirus would impact the state’s courts.
 Last Thursday there were two civil trials and six criminal trials on the jury schedule, meaning they required calling potential jurors to serve in court.
 Four cases were scheduled to start that week, two were in the verdict stage, one was in the jury selection stage and one jury in a criminal case was deliberating.

 Monday, there was one criminal case on the jury schedule.
 On Tuesday, Wednesday and Thursday, there were none.

-On Wednesday, it announced that the state law library was closing to the public indefinitely starting Thursday.
-Library staff would continue to provide services through the court’s website, http://mn.gov/law-library, via e-mail at askalibrarian@courts.state.mn.us, and by phone at 651-297-7651.

-The office announced Tuesday that it was temporarily halting driver’s license suspensions and late fees to slow foot traffic at courthouse facilities.

 Last Friday, Gildea issued her first decision on court operations in response to COVID-19, ordering that high-priority cases continue while low- and medium-priority cases be postponed for two weeks.
-The initial order left many court functions intact, although Gildea strongly encouraged judges and attorneys to hold hearings via teleconference or phone when possible.
+The initial order left many court functions intact.

-Trials that are underway were ordered to continue until their resolution, and new trials would be granted in “high priority” and “super high” priority cases and for defendants who had demanded a speedy trial under Gildea’s order.
+Hennepin County Chief Judge Ivy Bernhardson on Friday issued an order closing the county’s suburban Brookdale and Ridgedale courthouses starting Monday, March 23 until Monday, April 20.
+In-custody defendants scheduled for hearings at the locations would be heard at the county’s public safety facility in downtown Minneapolis.

 Staff writer Liz Sawyer contributed to this report.